Samruddhi9369/WebsiteCompDept/README.md

 # WebsiteCompDept
-WEbsite for Computer Department using Java, JSP
+Website for Computer Department using Java, JSP

+A common platform for students and faculty members using JSP and JDBC.